onedata/onedata-documentation/doc/advanced/rest/onezone/operations/register_provider.md

 ##### Description
 Registers a Oneprovider in Onezone service.
-Requires a CSR and returns signed certificate that will must used by the Oneprovider  for authorization (SSL Peer Certificate).
+Requires a a valid CSR in the bodyand returns signed certificate that will must used by the Oneprovider for authorization (SSL Peer Certificate).

+This operation has public access.

 ##### Parameters